alifcapital/EventBus.RabbitMQ/README.md

 );
 ```
 `eventStoreOptions` - it is an alternative way of overwriting configurations of the `Inbox` and `Outbox` functionalities.
 If you don't pass them, it will use default settings from the `AppSettings`.
 About other configurations, you can get information from [here](https://github.com/alifcapital/EventBus.RabbitMQ?tab=readme-ov-file#advanced-configuration-of-publishers-and-subscribers-while-registering-to-the-di-services).

+### Can we create multiple event publishers for the same event type?
+No, we can't.
+If we try to create multiple event publishers for the same event type, it will throw an exception.
+The library is designed to work with a single event publisher for each event type.

+### Can we create multiple event subscribers for the same event type?
+Yes, we can.
+The library is designed to work with multiple event subscribers for the same event type, even if there are multiple event types with the same name, we support them.
+So, when event received, all subscribers of event type will be executed.